HenkVanDerMeer/OCJP8-Sandbox/G.md

 # G. Lambda Cookbook
 #### 1. Develop code that uses Java SE 8 collection improvements, including Collection.removeIf(), List.replaceAll(), Map.computeIfAbsent(), and Map.computeIfPresent() methods

-The method `removeIf` makes it possible to specify what should be deleted in a collection using a block of code.
+The method `Collection.removeIf` makes it possible to specify what should be deleted in a collection using a block of code.
 Method signature:
 <pre>
 boolean removeIf(Predicate&lt;? super E&gt; filter)